Val Chisone: Geography

 Traditionally, the valley's entrances are considered the towns of Pinerolo and Sestriere.
 It is bounded by the Val di Susa (to which it is connected by the Sestriere Pass, at 2035 m) to the north and east, the Val Sangone to the north, the Val Pellice to the south, while eastwards is the plain of the Po Valley.

 The valley is crossed by the torrent from which it takes its name, the Chisone.
 The valley has a main branch, the Valle Germanasca, and a smaller branch in the area of Pragelato, Parco naturale Val Troncea, a nature park, an ideal destination for hikers, snowshoe hikers and cross-country skiers.

 History

 For centuries the Val Chisone was an object of contention between the Duchy of Savoy and the Kingdom of France.
 The upper valley (Val Pragelato) was part of the French Dauphiné, while the lower valley (Val Perosa) was under Savoyard control.
-In 1631, the right shore of the Val Perosa was ceded to Louis XIII of France, returning under Savoy by the Peace of Turin (1696).
+In 1631, the right shore of the Val Perosa was ceded to King Louis XIII, returning under Savoy by the Peace of Turin (1696).

 The upper Val Chisone was part of the semi-independent French state of the Escartons Republic from 1343 to 1713.
 Pragelato was one of the five cantons.
 The Republic was annexed to Savoy in 1713.

 The valley, together with Val Germanasca and Val Pellice, is home to a large Waldensian community.